nasrinamjadi/Object-Detection/README.md

-### 📌 Project Overview
+### 📌 Task Overview

 This project focuses on object detection, tracking, and knowledge distillation using VLM-based pseudo-labeling and YOLO models.
-A full description of the task, methodology, and results is provided in `report.pdf`.
+A full description of the task, methodology, and results is provided in [report.pdf](report.pdf)
+.

 ### 📌 Project Structure